CodeoNordic/just-another-calendar/documentation/searching.md

 ## Dynamic Dropdown

 If you use the `dynamicDropdown` field, you also need to define a `script` field, which will be run when the user searches.
-This script should return a list of `SearchResult` objects, which will be displayed in the dropdown, and can be clicked to either just run a script defined in the object, or get another list of `SearchResult` objects from a script.
+This script should return a list of `SearchResult` objects, which will be displayed in the dropdown, and can be clicked to either run a `script`, or get another list of `SearchResult` objects from said script.

 Example of a dynamic dropdown search field:
 ```json